 New York workers’ compensation insurance pays for medical costs, medications, rehabilitation services, and lost wages when an employee is injured at work.
-Workers’ compensation insurance New York costs an average of $3 to $3.49 per $100 of payroll costs paid.
+Workers’ compensation insurance New York costs an average of $1.46 per $100 of payroll costs paid.
 Premium rates vary per business type, past claim history, and carrier.

 New York Workers’ Compensation Insurance Providers

 A New York small business owner can purchase workers’ compensation insurance through private carriers, the state insurance fund, join a self-insured group.
 When shopping for workers’ compensation providers, consider the financial strength of the company and its rates for your specific industry and profession.
 Insurance provider rates reflect the industries they prefer to insure.

 Top New York Workers’ Compensation Insurance Companies